I stomached the last mouthful of the local Samoan delicacy with a sigh of relief. Finally it was over.

-A couple of hours later we wound back at the main building and I was shown to my bed, which already had someone in it.
+A couple of hours later, Fualosa’s sister showed me my bed, which already had a female relative in it.
 “You don’t mind sharing?”

-I crept under the mosquito net and lay like a corpse all night, so as not to wake the female relative next to me.
-At two in the morning, I heard Fualosa drunkenly sway past the house.
-At six in the morning, I heard the mother banging pots together outside Fualosa’s fale.
+“YES!”
+I wanted to scream!
+But replied with a meek, “Um, no.” It was too late to get back to my resort, I’d have to stay.
+I crept under the mosquito net and lay like a corpse all night.
+At two in the morning I heard Fualosa drunkenly sway past the house.
+At six in the morning I heard the mother banging pots together outside Fualosa’s fale.

 “Morning,” Fualosa ventured to me with a sore head as we made our way to the table for breakfast.
-The mother threw a terrifying glare at her.
-Then she smiled apologetically at me and put the wonderfully fresh Samoan breakfast of papaya and coconut in front of me.
+The mother threw a terrifying glare at her before smiling apologetically and serving me a wonderfully fresh Samoan breakfast of papaya and coconut.

 “Eat!” the mother snarled as she put a bowl of cold corned beef and cucumber soup in front of her disgraced daughter.